21 Important Things to Do Before an International Trip

 13 Minimalist Traveling Tips for Living Out of a Backpack

-If you have a one-way ticket booked, print out or download it to your phone (don’t rely on having the internet to look something up in your email–we’ve learned that one the hard way) proof of your plan to leave the country in question.
+If you have a round-trip plane ticket booked, no worries, this doesn’t apply to you.
+If you have a one-way ticket booked, print out or download it to your phone proof of your plan to leave the country in question.

 If you don’t have a plane ticket, perhaps because you are planning to take a train or bus to your next stop, a hotel reservation or visa for your next destination may sometimes work, but it depends on the immigration officer or airline employee (as they often are de facto in charge of enforcing these rules) in question.